wmantly/jq-repeat/README.md

 # jq-repeat [![Build Status](https://travis-ci.org/wmantly/jq-repeat.svg)](https://travis-ci.org/wmantly/jq-repeat)
 A simple, yet highly customizable plugin to handle all of you're client-side repetitive DOM needs.
 Simple, quick and powerful templating.
+It is modeled after ng-repeat and shares some basic syntax, but is not a clone.

 * Try a live [demo](http://plnkr.co/edit/QGLrUMXl5HXeYdLnrNIN?p=preview)
 * To do list [demo](http://jsfiddle.net/wmantly/nLj6nr4q/)
 * Reddit JSON feed [demo](http://jsfiddle.net/wmantly/sge3zr28/)

-# About
+# Requirements
-jq-repeat is a simple repeating templating tool.
-It is modeled after ng-repeat and shares some basic syntax, but is not a clone.

 * __jq-repeat requires [jQuery](http://jquery.com/) 1.x/2.x and [Mustache](https://github.com/janl/mustache.js) 1.x to run__.

 ## Template
-To set up a repeat template, write any element tag you wish to repeat once where you want the repeating to start, this will serve as the template and starting point.
+To set up a jq-repeat template, write any element tag you wish to repeat once where you want the repeating to start, this will serve as the template and starting point.

-Simply add a jq-repeat attribute with a unique value for the reference name for that template, in this case `toDo`.
+Simply add a `jq-repeat` attribute with a unique value for the reference name for that template, in this case `toDo`.
 ```html
 <ul>
     <li jq-repeat="toDo">